Key takeaways

 Municipal bonds are an asset that can be purchased individually or included as a part of an ETF or mutual fund.
 Pooling multiple municipal bonds into a single fund allows you to invest in a variety of bonds

 Municipal bonds are generally tax exempt at the federal level, as well as the state and local level if you live in the state in which the bond was issued.
-However, if you purchase bonds issued in another state, you may be taxed on the interest income by your home state.4
+However, if you buy bonds issued in another state, you may be taxed on the interest income by your home state.4

 Tax-advantaged investment accounts